the director of the love witch is planning her next film

 All your kitschy gothic dreams are about to come true

 Image courtesy Anna Biller

-Anna Biller, the director behind everyone's favorite murdering-sorceress-technicolor-movie, The Love Witch, has described her next project on her blog.
-The yet to be named film will be a "Bluebeard movie," which apparently means it's "about a woman who is married to a dangerous, possibly murderous man."
+Anna Biller, the director behind everyone's favourite murdering-sorceress-technicolour-movie, The Love Witch, has described her next project on her blog.
+The yet to be named film will be a "Bluebeard movie", which apparently means it's "about a woman who is married to a dangerous, possibly murderous man."
 So she's reversing the roles in this one.
-"In Hollywood's golden era, they were called "woman in peril" pictures," Anna explains, "and they included sophisticated thrillers, juicy noirs, and Dracula pictures.
+"In Hollywood's golden era, they were called 'woman in peril' pictures," Anna explains, "and they included sophisticated thrillers, juicy noirs, and Dracula pictures."

-Anna wrote the script, directed, costumed, and did the music and production design for The Love Witch.
-In the film, she will explore the male psychopath from the female perspective.
-The story will be based on a novel, which she's not naming yet, and will delve into the male capacity for violence and females responses to it, including conflicting instincts, issues of trust, and lust.
+The filmmaking over-achiever — she not only wrote the script, directed, costumed and did the music and production design for The Love Witch — is going to explore the male psychopath from the female perspective.
+The story will be based on a novel, which she's not naming yet, and will be delving into the male capacity for violence and female responses to it, including conflicting instincts, issues of trust and lust.
 "I've noticed that the Bluebeard story is a very powerful one for women, because most or all women have a core inside that's afraid of men – often the same men they are attracted to – which is what the Bluebeard fairy tale is all about," says the director.
 So it's bound to stir up some strong responses.